Marine Corps Air Facility Walnut Ridge

 Marine Corps Air Facility Walnut Ridge is a former United States Army and United States Marine Corps airfield in Walnut Ridge, Arkansas.
 After it was closed, it was turned into Walnut Ridge Regional Airport.

 History

-Walnut Ridge Army Airfield
+Walnut Ridge Army Air Field

 In 1942, the United States Army Air Corps picked Walnut Ridge as the location of one of the new basic flying schools being built to train tens of thousands of military pilots.
-One of many airfields created in the country's interior during the war, it was built in the late spring and summer, and opened on 15 August 1942 as Walnut Ridge Army Airfield (AAF).
+It was built in the late spring and summer, and opened on 15 August 1942 as Walnut Ridge Army Air Field (AAF).

-It consisted of a main 6,000 ft runway aligned 05/23 and two 5,000 ft secondary runways aligned 01/19 and 14/28; all were concrete.
+It consisted of a main 6,000 ft runway aligned 04/22 and two 5,000 ft secondary runways aligned 01/19 and 13/31; all were concrete.

 Several auxiliary airfields were constructed to support training: